zyga/build/build.rst

 FILES
 =====

-`build` reads `Buildfile` as found in the current or any parent directory.
+`build` reads `Buildfile` as found in the current or any parent directory (unless `--srcdir` was provided then no lookup is performed).

 In addition the directory that contains the `Buildfile` can also contain: